Frequently Asked Questions

 What’s in the free version?

-• Lobster Areas from St. Lucie Inlet through Key West
+- Lobster Zones from St. Lucie Inlet through Key West

-• Save waypoints anywhere.
-Discover your own spots and save them on your own device
+- Save waypoints anywhere.
+Discover spots or input favorites and save them on your own device

 What does the paid version include?

-• Waypoint descriptions, approximate difficulty & exact coordinates
+- Waypoint descriptions, exact coordinates, and approximate difficulty

-• From coral heads on the reef to holes in the backcountry, there's a lobster spot for everyone
+- From coral heads on the reef to holes in the backcountry, there's a lobster spot everyone can enjoy

-• The perfect guide for divers of all skill levels to help you catch your limit
+- The perfect guide to help divers of all skill levels catch their limit

 What areas does Lobsterly cover?

-• Paid: All 2,500+ waypoints from Haulover Inlet to Key West
+- Paid: All 3,000+ curated waypoints from Haulover Inlet to Key West

 Can I use Lobsterly on another device like my tablet?